 As is the case with most of these therapies, the biggest benefit of stem cell treatment for heart disease is its ability to replace damaged or dead cells without the need for invasive surgery or transplants.
 An injection of stem cells can give the body the ingredients it needs to grow the specialized cells on site, ideally without having to put the patient under or open them up.
 The exact mechanisms of this procedure are not as yet clear, however.

 On 16 May, 2018, Nature News reported that Japan’s health ministry gave doctors at Osaka University permission to take sheets of tissue derived from stem cells and use them to treat diseased human hearts.
-From preclinical studies in pigs, the research team determined that thin sheets of cell grafts grown from induced pluripotent stem cells can improve heart function.
+From preclinical studies in pigs, it appears that thin sheets of cell grafts grown from induced pluripotent stem cells can improve heart function.
 While the treatment approved by Japan’s health ministry will only be tested in three patients, a follow-up trial could enroll ten or more patients.

 Many people are very interested in the possibility of stem cells to treat diabetes.
 Both Type I and Type II diabetes have devastating effects on the health of millions, and stem cells may help to ameliorate those conditions.